GluuFederation/docs-ce-prod/3.1.2/source/integration/saas/google.md

                           p:nameIDFormatPrecedence="urn:oasis:names:tc:SAML:2.0:nameid-format:email"

-## :arrow_right: Test phase
+## Test

-   :one: Create a user in Gluu Server representing the Gsuite account you want to log into.
+1. Create a user in Gluu Server representing the Gsuite account you want to log into.

-   :two: In the Trust relationShip make sure you have release the following attributes: `email, yourcustomAttribute and username`
+1.In the Trust relationShip make sure you have release the following attributes: `email, yourcustomAttribute and username`

-   :three: Make sure the user created in step one has the field named `yourcustomAttribute` and `email` populate with a right email(example `user@yourdomain`).
+1. Make sure the user created in step one has the field named `yourcustomAttribute` and `email` populate with a right email(example `user@yourdomain`).

-   :four: Open a different browser and point it at [this](https://accounts.google.com/signin/v2/identifier?continue=https%3A%2F%2Fmyaccount.google.com%2Fintro%3Futm_source%3DOGB%26utm_medium%3Dapp&followup=https%3A%2F%2Fmyaccount.google.com%2Fintro%3Futm_source%3DOGB%26utm_medium%3Dapp&osid=1&service=accountsettings&flowName=GlifWebSignIn&flowEntry=ServiceLogin) link and provide the user email(example `user@yourdomain`).
+1. Open a different browser and point it at [this](https://accounts.google.com/signin/v2/identifier?continue=https%3A%2F%2Fmyaccount.google.com%2Fintro%3Futm_source%3DOGB%26utm_medium%3Dapp&followup=https%3A%2F%2Fmyaccount.google.com%2Fintro%3Futm_source%3DOGB%26utm_medium%3Dapp&osid=1&service=accountsettings&flowName=GlifWebSignIn&flowEntry=ServiceLogin) link and provide the user email(example `user@yourdomain`).

-   :five: Enjoy :clap: :clap:
+1. Enjoy!